MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 Enable-WindowsOptionalFeature -Online -FeatureName containers –All
 ```

-Because Windows 10 only supports Hyper-V containers, the Hyper-V feature must be enabled.
+Because Windows 10 only supports Hyper-V containers, the Hyper-V feature must also be enabled.
 To enable the Hyper-V feature using PowerShell, run the following command in an elevated PowerShell session.

 ```none
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All